 Appeals can be made via email to [email protected].
 Appeals will only be considered if:

-- You have submitted the outstanding tax returns and/or documents by the due date stated in the offer of composition; and
+1. You have submitted the outstanding tax returns by the due date stated in the offer of composition; and

-A summons may be issued to your club and/or your club directors to attend Court on a specified date if IRAS does not receive:
+A summons may be issued to the Legal Personal Representative or Trustee to attend Court on a specified date if IRAS does not receive:

-- The required tax return and/or documents by the due date
+- The required tax return by the due date

 - Payment of the composition amount by the due date